Mr-vabs/python-script/README.md

 python result.py
 ```

-star the respiratory and contribute if have something to suggest!
+star the repository and contribute if have something to suggest!